darvil82/HAInstaller/README.md

 <hr>

 ## Download
 There is a standalone executable available at the [releases page](https://github.com/DarviL82/HAInstaller/releases/latest).
-Or you can [download the script directly](https://github.com/DarviL82/HAInstaller/blob/main/HAInstaller.py) (It requires at least Python 3.9, and the [srctools](https://github.com/TeamSpen210/srctools) package)
+Or you can [download the script directly](https://github.com/DarviL82/HAInstaller/blob/main/src/HAInstaller.py) (It requires at least Python 3.9, and the external [srctools](https://github.com/TeamSpen210/srctools) package)
 > **Note:** The binary will most likely be detected as a virus.
 But it obviusly isn't (I swear).

 ## Special Thanks